WojciechMatuszewski/programming-notes/web/react/react.md

 Here, the `reducer` is defined outside of the `Counter`.
 The functionality **appears to behave the same way as before BUT it is NOT**.
 Every time the `step` changes we will clear the interval (rightfully so).
 That has an implication that we will start counting from 0 up to the specified time to run the interval callback.

 This is not the case when you use the "trick" Dan describes.
 There, when the step changes, we will never clear the interval, so there wont be this "delay" in counting the number.

+### `useLayoutEffect` and performance implications

+The **code inside the `useLayoutEffect` and any state changes caused by running that code is guaranteed to run BEFORE the browser paints the screen**.
+This could be very useful, for example when we want to measure a certain DOM element. **But is can also cause severe performance problems**.

+Imagine a scenario where you update some state inside the `useLayoutEffect`.
+This means that the code that "reacts" to that state change will also run synchronously before the browser gets a chance to paint the screen. **If the state change causes an expensive computation, you will delay paying the screen making the app feel unresponsive**.

+Of course, the same issue can happen if the calculations inside the `useLayoutEffect` are expensive.

 ### Lesser known hooks